icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 numerous other investigations have explored the effects of surface tension and the importance to the water layer and water drops.

-This work is still continuing today, as several recent publications mention the Weber number.
+This work is still continuing today, as several recent publications mention the Weber number [^9].

 While Bilanin explicitly noted one form of the Weber number:
 >We = V<sup>2</sup> chord ρ<sub>a</sub> / σ<sub>w/a</sub>